SpaceTalk/SpaceTalk/README.md

 git pull upstream master
 ```

-Commit your changes to your fork, and create Pull Request with [github helper](https://github.com/SpaceTalk/SpaceTalk/compare/master...#)
+Commit your changes to your fork, and create Pull Request at [github.com](https://github.com/SpaceTalk/SpaceTalk/compare/master...#)

 ### Guidelines for reviewing Pull Requests